-It’s also used in various places in Isaiah, especially around the passage in question.
-It should come as no surprise that this root word is used multiple times in a passage that refers to the shining heavily bodies multiple times.
+It is also used in various places in Isaiah, especially around the passage in which we find the word “lucifer”.
+It should come as no surprise that this root word is used multiple times, within a passage that refers to the shining heavily bodies as a running theme.

 For the stars of heaven and the constellations thereof shall not give their light: (Isaiah 13:10)

-So it’s not hard to see that the root verb is a pretty basic root.
-It gets used in the OT almost aways to describe something shining.
+So it’s not hard to see that the root verb is pretty basic but keeps with the theme of the passage.
+It gets used in the OT almost always to describe something shining.
 But what about the specific conjugation in Isaiah 14:12?

 Understanding the conjugation

 The conjugation of הָלַל into הֵילֵ֣ל makes the root into a participle noun rather than a verb.
 What is a participle noun?
 It’s a participle (-ing) that gets used as a noun.
 For example, “painting” is the particle form of the verb “to paint.”
 But that participle can be used as a noun.
 I could said say something like “I like that painting.”
 In this usage the participle is acting as a noun.

 Likewise, the participle form of shine (הָלַל) would be shining (הֵילֵ֣ל).
 The word can be used as a title or a noun or it can also be used like “the shining one” or “the one who shines.”
 It is possible also for it to be translated as “light-bearer” but that is not the best translation, at least not in modern English.